Zimbabwe

 Local Markets

-WHEn to visit zimbabwe
+When to visit zimbabwe

 For the ultimate wildlife safari and the best views of Victoria Falls, plan your trip during Zimbabwe’s dry season from May to October.
 For a different experience featuring lush landscapes, baby animals, and incredible birdwatching, consider the “Green Season” shoulder months of March, April, and November.
 The peak rainy season (December-February) can be challenging due to heavy rain but offers dramatic scenery for the adventurous traveler.